ahoskam/AliExpress-ESP8266-WiFi-Clock/README.md

 Once connected to your WiFi network, you can access the device's settings page:

 1. Find the device's IP address (check your router's DHCP client list)
-2. Open a web browser and enter the IP address
+2. Open a web browser and navigate to `http://<device-ip-address>/settings` (Note: Must use `http://`, HTTPS is not supported)
 3. You'll see the main configuration page with the following options:

 ### Current Features

 - WiFi Configuration
   - Configure WiFi credentials

+- Time Settings
+  - Timezone selection from dropdown list

 - Weather Settings
   - Location settings